Cubical model categories and quasi-categories: From quasi-categories to enriched categories

 is an homotopy coherent Reedy cofibrant replacement of the functor $n \to [n]$.
-So by Lemma \ref{lemmaonegivesall}, $L^{\square_c[1]}_r \circ G$ is homotopy coherent.
-Since the functor $L^{\square_c[1]}_r$ reflects weak equivalences, then $G$ is also homotopy coherent.
-Then, for any interval $H$ of $\catE$, the cosimplicial $\catE$-enriched category $L^H_r \circ G$ is homotopy coherent.
+So by Lemma \ref{lemmaonegivesall}, $L^{\square_c[1]}_p \circ G$ is homotopy coherent.
+Since the functor $L^{\square_c[1]}_p$ reflects weak equivalences (Lemma \ref{lemmareflects2}), then $G$ is also homotopy coherent.
+Then, for any interval $H$ of $\catE$, the cosimplicial $\catE$-enriched category $L^H_p \circ G$ is homotopy coherent.
 So again by Lemma \ref{lemmaonegivesall}, $F$ is homotopy coherent. \end{proof}

-\begin{prop} We use the same notation as in Theorem \ref{thm:nerve}.
-The following propositions are equivalent. \begin{enumerate} \item There exists an interval $H$ of $\catE$ such that the adjunction $L^H_r\dashv R^H_r$ relating reduced cubical sets to $\catE$ is a Quillen equivalence. \item For any Reedy cofibrant replacement $F$ of the cosimplicial object $n \mapsto [n]$ of $\catoE$ the adjunction $F_! \dashv F^!$ is a Quillen equivalence. \item There exists a Reedy cofibrant replacement $F$ of the cosimplicial object $n \mapsto [n]$ of $\catoE$ such that the adjunction $F_! \dashv F^!$ is a Quillen equivalence. \end{enumerate} \end{prop}
+\begin{proposition} We use the same notation as in Theorem \ref{thm:nerve}.
+The following propositions are equivalent. \begin{enumerate} \item There exists an interval $H$ of $\catE$ such that the adjunction $L^H_p\dashv R^H_p$ relating precubical sets to $\catE$ is a Quillen equivalence. \item For any Reedy cofibrant replacement $F$ of the cosimplicial object $n \mapsto [n]$ of $\catoE$ the adjunction $F_! \dashv F^!$ is a Quillen equivalence. \item There exists a Reedy cofibrant replacement $F$ of the cosimplicial object $n \mapsto [n]$ of $\catoE$ such that the adjunction $F_! \dashv F^!$ is a Quillen equivalence. \end{enumerate} \end{proposition}